edHelper.com

 1 Since the beginning of time, science has been a part of our world.
 Over the years, scientists have made some great discoveries.
 All along the way, women have been involved.
 Sometimes, they were accepted as a part of the scientific world.
 Other times, they had to fight for acceptance.
 Whatever the case, women have made great contributions to the world of science.

-3 Annie Jump Cannon gained her interest in astronomy from her mother who taught her the names of the constellations.
+3 Annie Jump Cannon gained her interest in astronomy from her mother, who taught her the names of the constellations.
 Throughout her school years, Annie was a promising student.
 She attended Wellesley College and earned a degree in physics.
 However, job opportunities for women in the field of science were limited.
-Annie eventually took a job as an assistant to her former professor.
-Now, back at Wellesley, she began to take graduate courses in astronomy.
+Annie eventually took a job as an assistant to her former professor, Sarah Whiting.
+Back at Wellesley, she began to take graduate courses in astronomy.
 She also developed her skills in photography.
 In 1907, she received a Master of Arts degree in astronomy and went to work at the Harvard Observatory.
 This became her life work.
-Annie developed a system of categorizing stars by the amount of hydrogen they contained.
+Annie developed a system of categorizing stars by their temperatures.
 This system became the standard way of classifying stars.
 She also worked to photograph many of the stars.
 Today, an annual award named after her is given to a woman in the field of astronomy.

 Paragraphs 4 to 6: